Scared to Be Lonely: Remixes

 "Scared to Be Lonely" has been accompanied by several remixes.
 Two remix EPs were released, one on 17 March 2017 and the other a week later.
-Brooks' festival house remix has simple verses that contain just a powerful atmosphere and Lipa's vocals, while the funky synths and festival melodies encapsulate the choruses that drop heavily.
+Brooks' future house remix has simple verses that contain just a powerful atmosphere and Lipa's vocals, while the funky synths and festival melodies encapsulate the choruses that drop heavily.
 On their remix, DubVision created a progressive house track that has a big build and bouncy drop.
 The Zonderling remix adds groovy elements with heavy synths.
 Alpharock's remix is a drum and bass track with beats of the same genre, and an increased tempo.
 The tech house remix by Funkin Matt introduces "catchy" bass stabs and subtle melodies.
 Julien Earle's remix was described as an "emotional" house rendition.

 Gigamesh's remix was noted for its solid atmospheres.
 Medasin chills down the song to create a future bass remix with euphoric elements.
 His production uses big saw chords, ambient pads, and plucks with soft attack and drum patterns, while also introducing new melodies for the drop.
 Loud Luxury's remix fuses deep house, tech house, and future house elements.
 Conro's future bass remix has a clean production with cascading synths that glide over Lipa's vocals.
 The LOOPERS remix makes use of funky 8-bit sounds.
 On his remix, Joe Mason featured drums and guitars, as well as incorporating lush synths.
 He additionally re-pitched Lipa's vocals and created an entirely new drop.

 An acoustic version of the song was released on 6 April 2020.
 It features an orchestra, strings, and percussive instruments, while Garrix plays the song's melody on an electric guitar.
 Lipa had wanted to do an acoustic version for a while, and her vocals are the forefront.
 The staff of Dancing Astronaut thought that the track shows Garrix's "true versatility" and "artistic abilities," while Myles Tanzer of The Fader commended the "gorgeous" string section.